 The white cable is a flat cable and measures about 75cm/30 inches/2.5 feet long.

 The beauty of having a modern USB type c connector is that it is an internationally recognized cable/connector and replacements are easily accessible.

 In fact, you don’t need to use the supplied cable if you don’t want to.

 As USB c becomes more common, the company could have potentially left the cable out altogether as many people now own such a cable.
 Perhaps a step too far?!

 Included in the box too is a USB to 2 pin power adapter.
 This allows you to connect the provided USB cable to it and power it from a wall outlet.

-The adapter provided is a 2 pin European plug rather than 2 pin US or 2 pin UK shaver socket connector.
+The adapter provided is a 2 pin European plug rather than 2 pin US connector.

 For the sake of environmental reasons, this could have been left out as most do also have USB plug adapters like this.